Future technology is what scientists, futurists

 to know about such large subjects as America's interest

-in developing a new hydrogen bomb, but only non-lethal
+in developing a new hydrogen bomb, but also non-lethal

 and less lethal weapons of the future.
-Some of the future
+Some of the futuristic

 weapons can send a heat pulse to disperse and angry mob